-Using standard functionality in the CRM and marketing automation system, we can build nurturing content and workflows to automate much of the begging phases of the customer journey.
+Using standard functionality in Salesforce and marketing automation system, we can build nurturing content and workflows to automate much of the beginning phases of the customer journey.
 Revenue funnel reporting combines data from the CRM and marketing automation systems to track the performance of each stage in the sales and marketing process.
 These reports will help us answer questions like: How long does it take most leads to become paying customers?
 Where are leads dropping off or getting stuck in my process?
 Which marketing channels have the highest velocity (the rate at which leads move through the pipeline)?

 Accessing the data to answer these questions can unlock a wealth of insights, supporting managers in both short-term and long-term planning.

 The Benefits of Funnel Reporting

 At Nuvem, we encourage clients to adopt a standard sales process—a series of steps that leads will go through as they learn about your products and services.
 After leads receive a downloadable white paper, the next step could be a one-to-one email from a sales rep, providing links to additional product information.
 The third step could be a follow-up email asking to schedule a call.
 If these steps remain consistent for every lead, we’ve built the first stages of a customer journey.

-To analyze the whole customer journey, many CRMs offers a few standard reporting options.
+To analyze the whole customer journey, from the first touch point to the closing sale, many CRMs offer a few standard reporting options.
 In Salesforce, a funnel report can be generated to show the number of leads or potential deals at each individual stage.
 This allows sales managers to monitor the state of their pipeline throughout the quarter.
 They can see how many potential deals are in the quoting phase and how many have been closed.

 These reports are limited to data generated at a fixed point in time.
 If you would like to track how much time it takes for leads to move from one stage to the next or the percentage that fail to convert at a stage, manual calculation is often required.